kurapica/PLoop/README.md

 end)
 ```

 the attribute class should extend the **System.IInitAttribute** and define the **InitDefinition** method to modify the target's definitions, for a function, the definition is the function itself, if the method return a new definition, the new will be used.
 And for the enum, the definition is the table that contains the elements.
-The init attribtues are called before the define process of the target.
+The init attributes are called before the define process of the target.

 ### System.IApplyAttribute